-70.(1) The Council may cancel the registration or enrolment of a nurse-
+70.(1) The council may cancel the registration or enrolment of a nurse-

-- (a) who has died; or - (b) who applies to the Council in writing to have his or her registration or enrolment cancelled; or - (c) whose registration or enrolment under a law of another State or a Territory has been cancelled; or - (d) who ceases to have, or does not have, the qualifications necessary for registration or enrolment.

-(2) The Council may suspend the registration or enrolment of a nurse whose registration or enrolment under a law of another State or a Territory has been suspended.

-(3) The suspension under subsection (2) is to be for the same period as the suspension under the law of the other State or a Territory.
+- (a) who has died; or - (b) who applies to the council in writing to have his or her registration or enrolment cancelled; or - (c) whose registration or enrolment under a law of another State, a Territory or a foreign country has been cancelled; or - (d) who ceases to have, or does not have, the qualifications necessary for registration or enrolment. - (2) The council may suspend the registration or enrolment of a nurse whose registration or enrolment under a law of another State, a Territory or a foreign country has been suspended. - (3) The suspension is to be for- - (a) if the suspension is under the law of another State or a Territory-the same period as the suspension under the other law; or - (b) if the suspension is under the law of a foreign country-the same period as, or a shorter period than, the suspension under the other law.